Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints

-Over the range of $\alpha, \kappa$ limits, we plot a heatmap indicating where different models have clear wins and regions where pairs of models are indistinguishable (normalized PV is within 0.01).
-We find that NEWS2 preforms best at high target precision and low capacity, RI has superior recall at lower target precision and low capacity, and NEWS performs best once capacity is greater than 5\% of all examples. \citet{edelsonEarlyWarningScores2024} previously concluded that NEWS ``outperformed'' the two other scores here; our analysis with partial VOROS adds nuance.
-Each method could be the clear winner depending on precision and capacity constraints.
+Over a range of $\alpha, \kappa$ limits, we plot a heatmap in Fig.~\ref{fig:results_edelson} indicating where different scoring methods have clear wins and regions where they are indistinguishable (normalized PV is within 0.01).
+We find that NEWS2 preforms best at high $\alpha$ and low capacity, RI has superior recall at lower $\alpha$ and low capacity, and NEWS performs best once capacity is greater than 5\% of all examples. \citet{edelsonEarlyWarningScores2024} previously concluded that NEWS ``outperformed'' the two other scores here.
+Our analysis with partial VOROS adds nuance: Each method could be a clear winner depending on precision and capacity limits.